Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 The holidays are a busy time.
 We travel for family get-togethers, we gather for office or work celebrations, we go from store to store shopping for gifts.
 The down side is that parking can be a hassle and it can get expensive at places like the airport or event centers like stadiums.
 How can you enjoy the holidays yet keep driving frustrations on the down low?

 Many communities are becoming more “walkable,” adding paths and traffic-calming measures to keep pedestrians safe; however, there are still many hazards for walkers to be aware of, such as blind intersections and high traffic areas.
+But are you familiar with distracted walking?

 We hear a lot about the hazards of distracted driving – texting, emailing, talking and doing other things that take your hands off the wheel, eyes off the road and mind off driving.
 Distractions also can take a pedestrian’s attention away from his or her surroundings, leading to serious injuries from a fall or stepping into traffic.